khandmo/resume_projects/visibility/README.md

 The `visibility` directory contains `visibility.c` which contains functions for determining which points in a given map are visible given a player located in the map.
-The directory also contains a `testvisibility.c` file which runs tests on the visiblity function
+The directory also contains a `testvisibility.c` file which runs tests on the visiblity function.

+Please note the extra credit implementation of a visibility radius, which can be modified by use of a named constant.

 ### Usage